-Accountability and Governance in place for data protection and data security

-Your organisation has implemented appropriate technical and organisational measures to integrate data protection into your processing activities.
+Accountability and Governance in place for data protection and data security measures to integrate data protection into your processing activities.
 Your organisation understands when you must conduct a DPIA and has processes in place, which links to your existing risk management and project management, to action this.
 Data security and protection direction is set at board level and translated into effective organisational practices.